Vluuks/AndroidPractice/Week5/Content.md

 		public interface Callback {
 			public void gotCategories();
 			public void gotCategoriesError();
 		}

+TODO deze zin/alinea  loopt niet lekker maar ik kom even niet met wat beters

+As we can see the interface does not define what happens inside these methods.
+This is handled by the Activity.
+To make the connection between the Activity and the interface, we need to specify inside our Activity class declaration that it is connected to that specific interface.
+We make a promise, so to speak, that the Activity will handle the actual implementation of the method signatures defined in the interface.

+		public class MainActivity implements Callback {
+			...
+		}

+If we would try to compile this, it does not work.
+This is because the `implements` clause require us to at least add the empty method bodies to `MainActivity`:

+		public class MainActivity implements Callback {
+			...

+			public void gotCategories() {
+				// Here we can define what this method should do
+			}

+			public void gotCategoriesError() {
+				// Here we can define what this method should do
+			}
+		}

 TODO onresponse/errorresponse er uit halen want dat zelf is ook al een callback van de request en is misschien verwarrend.